saallana/saallana.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in the Data Management and Privacy Governance Lab, [School of Computer Science](https://www.uoguelph.ca/computing/), University of Guelph.
 My supervisor is [Dr. Rozita Dara](https://scholar.google.ca/citations?hl=en&user=s4UEQXkAAAAJ), Associate Professor and Assistant Director, School of Computer Science, University of Guelph.
 My current area of research is the intersection of privacy and explainability.

-Prior to commencing my doctoral studies, I worked on a project called [ChildShield](https://saallana.github.io/childshield).
+I am strongly interested in the ethical aspects of technology and its impact on society.
+Prior to commencing my doctoral studies, I worked on a research project called [ChildShield](https://saallana.github.io/childshield).
 This is a privacy and security label for internet connected toys.
+It provides a safety rating for children's toys and can be released by manufacturers to inform parents and guardians about the privacy and security compliance of toys.

-I have worked in the industry as a software engineer and project lead.
+Previously, I have worked in the industry as a software engineer and project lead.
 I have also taught undergraduate and graduate courses in Computer Science across institutions in Singapore.